-At the Gingersauce online brand book maker, our mission is to educate on the importance of visual presentation and company branding.
+Gingersauce is a professional tool designed for creating brand books.
+Our mission is to educate on the importance of visual presentation and company branding.
 In line with it, we have decided to start a series of interviews with talented designers we personally follow, to see what their thoughts are on the topic: what tips and tricks they can share, what lifehacks they learned pursuing a career in design, what they would change if they could go back in time.

 Are you a designer and have something to share?
 Hit us up at [email protected] and maybe you’ll be a hero of the next interview 🙂